matteobertoldo/atom-browserslist/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea for a new feature in Atom Browserlist.
+about: Suggest an idea for a new feature in Atom Browserslist.
 title: ''
 labels: enhancement
 assignees: matteobertoldo